 Summary

-Law 19/2022 establishes a landmark precedent in Europe by recognizing an ecosystem as a rights-bearing legal entity and affirming the capacity of citizens to participate directly in its defense.
-The law represents a shift from conventional environmental regulation toward an ecocentric model of active stewardship.
-It articulates four fundamental rights of the Mar Menor: the rights to exist and evolve naturally, and the rights to protection, conservation, and restoration.
-Articles III and IV establish the lagoon’s governance structure—comprising a Committee of Representatives, a Scientific Committee, and a Monitoring Commission—tasked with acting as legal guardians and representing the ecosystem in administrative and judicial processes.
-Importantly, the law also grants any natural person standing to defend and enforce the Mar Menor’s rights, significantly broadening legal access and accountability mechanisms.
+The law articulates four fundamental rights of the Mar Menor: the rights to exist and evolve naturally, to protection, to conservation, and to restoration.
+Articles III and IV establish the lagoon’s governance structure, which is comprised of three committees that are tasked with acting as legal guardians and representing the ecosystem in administrative and judicial processes: a Committee of Representatives, a Scientific Committee, and a Monitoring Commission.
+Importantly, the law also grants standing to any natural person to defend and enforce the Mar Menor’s rights.
+Both provisions significantly broaden legal access and accountability mechanisms, and the capacity of citizens to participate directly in the governance and active stewardship of the ecosystem.

-In 2024, Teresa Vicente Giménez received the Goldman Environmental Prize for her role in advancing the Mar Menor law—the first time Rights of Nature work was honored with the award.
-In May 2025, the Mar Menor ecosystem officially received a tax ID (NIF), bank account, and functioning governance organs (the three committees), enabling operational independence and resource management.
+In 2024, Teresa Vicente Giménez received the Goldman Environmental Prize for her role in advancing the Mar Menor law—the first time Rights of Nature work was awarded the prize.
+In May 2025, the Mar Menor ecosystem officially received a tax ID (NIF), bank account, and functioning governance organs (the three aforementioned committees).

-In May 2026, the Mar Menor will serve as a civil plaintiff in a landmark case against an agricultural company accused of pollution, marking an unprecedented development in environmental justice in Europe.
+On 22 May 2026, the Mar Menor served as a plaintiff for the first time in court, in a case against an agricultural company accused of pollution.
 In parallel, Mar Menor will be the first natural entity in Europe to bring a claim before the European Court of Human Rights, alleging violations of Article 6 (right to a fair trial) and other provisions of the European Convention on Human Rights.

 Impact Statement

-The passage of the 2022 Mar Menor law established a landmark precedent as the first ecosystem in Europe to be recognized as a legal person.
-By enshrining rights of protection, conservation, and restoration into national law, it demonstrated the viability of rights-based legislation to address ecological crises, and the power of community-driven processes.
+The passage of the 2022 Mar Menor law established a major precedent in Europe as the first ecosystem to be recognized as a legal person.
+It demonstrated the viability of rights-based legislation to address ecological crises, and the power of community-driven processes, and offers a replicable model for rights-based ecosystem protection in Europe.
 The law has since inspired similar initiatives across Europe, including proposals for the Venice Lagoon and the Mediterranean Sea, positioning Mar Menor as a catalyst for a broader movement to integrate rights of nature into European legal and policy systems.

 Involved Organizations